WaterBender231/wef-nexus-online-course/DataTools/64PolicyGovernance .md

 GIZ, 2017

 Vertical coordination between different levels is realised through various different mechanisms.
-Those listed on this slide are only some of the examples available (and these examples often also have different names in different national contexts).
+Those listed on this section are only some of the examples available (and these examples often also have different names in different national contexts).
 **Dialogue processes and consultations can serve as strong mechanism for vertical integration by:**
 Building relationships and trust between national and local actors Clarifying mandates, policies and institutional arrangements